aritrabiswas2004/novascript-source/README.md

 - ✅ Add strings
 - ✅ Add escape sequences for strings.
 - ✅ Try Catch statements.
+- ✅Add array indexing.
 - ❌ Add import statements from other NovaScript files.
 - 🔥BinaryExpr update for `&&`, `||`, `!`.
 - 🔥 Operations on arrays as builtins.
-- 🔥 Add array indexing.
+- 🔥 Add statistics and regression function.
+(Hi Arnav!)
+-